Toyota 86: Development and production

 The production Toyota 86 debuted at the December 2011 Tokyo Motor Show.
-Its development was led by chief engineer Testuya Tada.
+Its development was led by chief engineer Tetsuya Tada.
 All variants are built at Subaru's Gunma Main Plant, with the first cars assembled on 2 February 2012 before sales began in March and deliveries in April.
 7,000 orders were placed for the Toyota 86 in the first month of production, while Subaru took in 3,500 orders.

 In the United States, Scion were allocated 10,000 units of the 2013 model year (MY13) production, while Subaru was limited to only 6,000 units.

 Engineering

-The 86's low-weight design uses an aluminium hood, a fixed roof, and a trunk as opposed to a hatchback.
+The 86's low-weight design uses an aluminium bonnet, a fixed roof, and a boot as opposed to a hatchback.
 To improve driving dynamics, the boxer engine is mounted low in a front engine / rear drive layout, yielding a weight distribution of 53% in front and 47% in the rear and a low centre of mass height.

 The 86's engine, known by the Toyota code 4U-GSE and Subaru code FA20, is a naturally aspirated engine that uses Subaru's flat-four engine design, with the addition of Toyota's D-4S injection system, which uses Gasoline direct injection (GDI).
 With its front-engine, rear-wheel-drive layout, its engine runs on 98 RON (premium unleaded) fuel and features a compression ratio of 12.5:1 with a bore and stroke of 86 mm for a total displacement of 1998 cc that results in 200 PS at 7,000 rpm and 151 lbft of torque at 6,400 rpm.

 The 86, BRZ and FR-S are offered with two 6-speed transmissions: an in-house developed Toyota TL70 manual gearbox (based on Aisin AI's AZ6) and an Aisin-Warner A960E automatic transmission, which is modified from that used on the Lexus IS 250.
 The latter uses a traditional wet torque converter design, but its software has been engineered to mimic the response of a dual-clutch transmission.
 The automatic transmission uses three different modes: Sport, Snow, and Normal.
 A torsen style limited slip differential is standard on most models.

-The vehicles are offered with 16" steel and alloy wheels shod with Yokohama dB Decibel E70 tyres in 205/55 size or 17" alloy wheels shod with Michelin Primacy HP tyres in 215/45 size, depending on sales market.
-The limited editions Toyota Racing Development (TRD) GT86 models are instead offered with 18" forged aluminium wheels, which are shod with either Yokohama Advan Sport tyres or Michelin Pilot Sport 3 tyres in 225/40 size, also depending on market.
+The vehicles are offered with 16" steel and alloy wheels fitted with Yokohama dB Decibel E70 tyres in 205/55 size or 17" alloy wheels fitted with Michelin Primacy HP tyres in 215/45 size, depending on sales market.
+The limited editions Toyota Racing Development (TRD) GT86 models are instead offered with 18" forged aluminium wheels, which are fitted with either Yokohama Advan Sport tyres or Michelin Pilot Sport 3 tyres in 225/40 size, also depending on market.
 The braking systems vary between models and countries: